Cloud mining: pros, cons and how to avoid scammers

 Signs of fraud:

-1. “Guaranteed profitability” 30-100% per annum - this does not happen in real mining
+1. “Guaranteed profitability” of 30-100% per annum - this does not happen in real mining

 2. No information about real objects (addresses of data centers, photos of equipment)